How To Stop Your Dog shedding So Much

 For example, you may need to bathe your dog more frequently.
 This is especially true during the long, hot summer months.
 During the summer, your dog – like everyone else – can sweat a lot more, which in turn can lead to their coat becoming greasier, more matted and, thus, ripe for the kinds of irritation which can lead to increased shedding.
-You may also want to consider looking into specialty soaps which can help treat dogs with special skin or fur conditions that lead to excessive shedding.
+You may also want to consider looking into specialty soaps that can help treat dogs with special skin or fur conditions that lead to excessive shedding.

 One of the most common causes for human beings losing hair is (as if any of us need a reminder) too much stress.
 The same holds true for dogs.
 As such, if your dog is still shedding excessively and you’ve already tried some of the methods above, your pet’s problem may be as much a psychological as a physiological one.

 If this is the case, you’ll want to do whatever you can to remove any sources of stress from your dog’s life.
 There is a wide range of potential causes for your dog to suddenly be more stressed, with some of the most common triggers for canine stress being as follows:

 - Seeing something on your property or outside a window which is unknown to them

 - Seeing another animal (particularly a dog or cat) in or near the home